 1).
 Install a WordPress Plugin using WordPress Plugin Search (Search & Install)

-Step3- Select the desired plugin and click on Install Now like shown in below picture.
+Step3- Select the desired plugin and click on Install Now as shown in the below picture.

 Step4 – After the plugin installation, configure the plugin’s settings to use.